mp268501/mp268501.github.io/_posts/2025-03-29-not-moores-law-for-ai-agents.markdown

 It’s the roadmap that is missing.

-What’s the data, algorithm, compute, or unknown that’s going to get us to autonomy?
+What’s the data, algorithm, compute, or unknown that’s going to get us to either AI agents carrying on long projects autonomously or to something approximating AGI, which is how many interpret METR's work here?

 The waters are muddy.